Equine-Assisted Activities & Therapies Classes Bringing Equines and Humans Together to Relax.Connect.Renew

 Investment:

-$125 for PATH staff member and/or volunteer for a class at a different location other than their therapy center
+$90 per PATH staff member and/or volunteer at a class held at their PATH therapy center $125 for PATH staff member and/or volunteer for a class at a different location other than their therapy center

 Maximum of 10 participants.
 Depending upon your center's location, there may be a minimum number of participants required.
 Please contact me with any questions.